 How did a hip-hop song from a non-Irish band called House Of Pain become a regular on people’s St. Patrick’s Day playlists?
-B-roll.
-Footage in the music video for “Jump Around” was shot during the 1992 New York City St. Patrick’s Day Parade.
+They used b-roll footage in the music video for “Jump Around” from the 1992 New York City St. Patrick’s Day Parade.
 Bad song.
 Not Irish.

 Having personally survived both the “Hoboken St. Patrick’s Day” and the New York City “St. Patrick’s Day Parade“, one thing I’ve learned is that the weather doesn’t really matter.
 Your St. Patrick’s Day will probably end in a puddle of blood, urine, beer, whisky and vomit.
 It’s not a “Beautiful Day” but that’s all part of the fun.